 Civil engineering technicians help civil engineers to plan, design, and build highways, bridges, utilities, and other infrastructure projects.
 They also help to plan, design, and build commercial, industrial, residential, and land development projects.

 Computer hardware engineers research, design, develop, and test computer systems and components such as processors, circuit boards, memory devices, networks, and routers.
-These engineers discover new directions in computer hardware, which generate rapid advances in computer technology.

 Construction managers plan, coordinate, budget, and supervise construction projects from start to finish.

 Drafters use software to convert the designs of engineers and architects into technical drawings.
 Most workers specialize in architectural, civil, electrical, or mechanical drafting and use technical drawings to help design everything from microchips to skyscrapers.

 Electrical and electronics engineering technicians help engineers design and develop computers, communications equipment, medical monitoring devices, navigational equipment, and other electrical and electronic equipment.
 They often work in product evaluation and testing, and use measuring and diagnostic devices to adjust, test, and repair equipment.
 They are also involved in the manufacture and deployment of equipment for automation.

 Electrical engineers design, develop, test, and supervise the manufacturing of electrical equipment, such as electric motors, radar and navigation systems, communications systems, and power generation equipment.
 Electronics engineers design and develop electronic equipment, including broadcast and communications systems, such as portable music players and Global Positioning System (GPS) devices.